Inger Sif Heeschen

-Globalism, identity, and the commodification of cultural objects are central themes in her work.
+Globalism, identity, and the commodification of cultural objects are central themes in Inger’s work.
 Her artistic practice is spinning around the translations of worldwide exchanged objects and the question of origin.

-Since graduating from the Gerrit Rietveld Academy (2016) she has found a path from working with drawings and turning them into objects, performances and videos.
-She creates sculptural translations of her drawings.
-Intuitively joining the different medias in larger installations and performative video-works, as a method to activate her work.
-She becomes the instructor of both performers and sculptures.
+She has found a path from working with drawings and turning them into objects, performances and videos.
+Creating sculptural translations of her drawings feels natural to her.
+Intuitively joining different media in larger installations and performative video-works, is a method to activate her work in which she becomes the instructor of both performers and sculptures.

 Project in Arita